bear96/SDBot-DesktopApp/README.md

 ## Instructions to exclude the application from antivirus
 Before running "SD Bot.exe", the user has to make sure that it is not flagged as a PUP as explained in the Prerequisites section.
-To do that, the user either has to turn the antivirus off, or exclude it from their antivirus scans.
 If you do not have an antivirus installed, Windows Defender may show you a warning such as this:

 <img src="./images/defender.png" alt="Windows Defender Warning" height=300px>